Treewidth of Outer $k$-Planar Graphs: Upper bound on the treewidth of outer min- -planar graphs

-Let $v$ be an inner vertex of $G_C$ with neighbors $w_1, w_2, w_3, w_4$ in clockwise order.
-As we forbid common crossing points of three edges of $G$, every such vertex has degree 4.
-We \emph{subdivide} the vertex $v$ by replacing it with two vertices $v_1$ and $v_2$ connected with an edge, and adding edges $v_1w_1$, $v_1w_2$ and $v_2w_3$, $v_2w_4$.
-We fix a planar embedding of the new graph by drawing $v_1$, $v_2$ very close to where $v$ was drawn.
+Let $v$ be an inner vertex of $G_P$.
+Since we forbid common crossing points of three edges of $G$, the vertex $v$ has four neighbors, which we denote by $w_1, w_2, w_3, w_4$ in clockwise order.
+The \emph{splitting} of the vertex $v$ replaces it with two vertices $v_1$ and $v_2$ connected by an edge, and adds edges $v_1w_1$, $v_1w_2$ and $v_2w_3$, $v_2w_4$.
+We fix a planar embedding of the new graph by placing $v_1$, $v_2$ very close to where $v$ was drawn.
 We say that vertices $v_1$ and $v_2$ \emph{lie} on the same edges as the vertex $v$.
-Moreover, we say that the edge $v_1v_2$ in an \emph{auxiliary} edge.
-After subdividing a vertex, every edge of $G_C$ has an edge corresponding to it and every face of $G_C$ corresponds to a new one in a natural way.
-Also, the dual graph has one additional edge dual to $v_1v_2$.
+Moreover, we call the edge $v_1v_2$ an \emph{auxiliary} edge.
+After splitting~$v$, every edge of $G_P$ has an edge corresponding to it, and every face of $G_P$ corresponds to a new one in a natural way.
+Additionally, the dual graph has one new edge, which is dual to~$v_1v_2$.

-By $G_S$ we denote the \emph{subdivided crossing graph} -- the graph $G_C$ with all inner vertices subdivided.
+Let $G_S$ denote the \emph{split planarization} of the outer min-$k$-planar graph $G$, that is, the graph $G_P$ with all inner vertices split.
 See \cref{fig:spanning-trees} for an example.
-Observe that there is a one-to-one correspondence between $V(G_C^*)$ and $V(G_S^*)$.
-Further, every edge of $G_C^*$ has a corresponding edge of $G_S^*$.
-The following lemma shows how we can preserve the properties of a spanning tree $T_C$ of $G_C$ and a spanning tree $\dual(T_C)$ of the dual graph after subdividing vertices of $G_C$.
+Observe that there is a one-to-one correspondence between $V(G_P^*)$ and $V(G_S^*)$.
+Further, every edge of $G_P^*$ has a corresponding edge of $G_S^*$.
+The following lemma shows how the properties of a spanning tree $T_P$ of $G_P$ and a spanning tree $\dual(T_P)$ of the dual graph $G_P^*$ are preserved after splitting the vertices of $G_P$.